Household Hazardous Waste collection is finished for 2020.

-Residents can safely dispose of many kinds of household hazardous waste year round.
+Did you know that you can safely dispose of many kinds of household hazardous waste year round?
 Items including fluorescent bulbs, batteries, paint and oil, can be returned to participating local retailers during their regular business hours.
-For a list of retailers who accept returns of household hazardous waste, enter the item name in the Waste Explorer.
+For a list of retailers who accept returns of household hazardous waste, enter the item in the Waste Explorer.

 What is household hazardous waste?